aburk3/js-dom-and-events-selecting-single-elements-readme-online-web-sp-000/README.md

   + You can remove attributes with `removeAttribute`.
 3. Add/remove/change CSS styles.
   + You can modify any DOM node's `style` property.
-4. Listen for key presses or mouse events on Elements.
-  + You can add a listener directly using `addEventListener`.
-Elements emit an [extensive array](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener) of events.
-5. Create events in the page.

 We can select HTML elements in the document with JavaScript and jQuery:

-JS:
 ```js
 document.getElementsByTagName("p");
 //returns all p tags on a page